Norbert Dorsey

 Norbert Mary Leonard James Dorsey, C.P.
-(December 13, 1929 – February 21, 2013) was a prelate of the Roman Catholic Church.
+(December 13, 1929 – February 21, 2013) was an American prelate of the Roman Catholic Church.
 He served as an auxiliary bishop of the Archdiocese of Miami in Florida (1986–1990) and as the third bishop of the Diocese of Orlando in Florida (1990–2004).

 Biography

 Early life

 Dorsey Dorsey was born in Springfield, Massachusetts, on December 13, 1929.
 He made profession as a member of the clerical Congregation of the Passion on August 15, 1949, when he was 19 years old.

 On April 28, 1956, Dorsey was ordained a priest in that Congregation.
 In 1976, Dorsey was elected to the General Council of the Passionists worldwide, and re-elected in 1982.

 Auxiliary Bishop of Miami

 Pope John Paul II appointed Dorsey as titular bishop of Mactaris and as an auxiliary bishop of the Archdiocese of Miami on January 19, 1986, He was consecrated on March 19, 1986, with Archbishop Edward McCarthy as the principal consecrator: and as co-consecrators Bishop Joseph Maguire and Bishop Reginald Edward Vincent Arliss.